How to make a Christmas Wreath from scratch

 Twist the wire around where the two ends meet, it’s just to hold those in place.
 Twist the new length of willow in and out and weave it around the existing circle it’s fiddly but it will go.
 This will reinforce the first circle you have already made.
 Fix with a twist of the wire as required, tucking the ends of the wire into the willow shape.

-It doesn’t matter if it’s not an exact circle as you’re covering it.
+It doesn’t matter if it’s not an exact circle as you will cover it.
 Continue adding lengths of willow until you are happy that the wreath base is strong and robust.
 I think it takes a minimum of four or five lengths of willow to make a good circular base for your real Christmas wreath.

 If you have access to willow with the leaves intact you can get a really pretty effect.